Hazards Planning Center

 Jason Jordan, AICP

 Jason Jordan is the Policy Director at APA, responsible for government affairs, advocacy, and policy efforts of the association.
-This includes development of APA policy guides, representation of APA with Congressional offices, Federal agencies and partner organizations, and management of advocacy networks and campaigns.
-Jason also provides strategic guidance to volunteer leaders on policy matters at the national, state and local level.
+This includes the development of APA policy guides, representation of APA with Congressional offices, Federal agencies, and partner organizations, and management of advocacy networks and campaigns.
+Jason also provides strategic guidance to volunteer leaders on policy matters at the national, state, and local levels.
 As such, he provides an important perspective on key advocacy strategies regarding zoning reform.

 Addressing Urban Heat at Regional and Local Scales